devfahim00/SparkTube/README.md

 3. On your Android device, allow **Install unknown apps** for your browser or file manager.
 4. Open the downloaded APK and tap **Install**.

-> 💡 Prefer the newest untested build?
-Every push also produces a debug APK — see the
-> [Actions](https://github.com/devfahim00/SparkTube/actions) tab and download it from a run's **Artifacts**.

 ---

 ## 🚀 Getting Started